 Information Technology Division provides a wide range of academic computing services to students and employees.
 The primary computer laboratory is located in the Academic Library.
-This computer laboratory comprising more than 140 Windows and APPLE computers is spread across the four floors of the Library.
+This computer laboratory resides on multiple floors with a wide variety of computers spread across the four floors of the Library.
 The computers are equipped with Windows 10 operating system and software applications such as Microsoft Office, SPSS, Mathematica, Adobe, among others.
-Printing, scanning and photocopying services are readily available on the first floor.
+Printing, scanning, and photocopying services are readily available on the first floor.
 Remote access to the library databases is also available with a CSU email username and password.
 Additional laboratories are operated by the academic departments throughout the campus buildings and are for use by the respective student majors.
 Wireless network is available in all University buildings for immediate connectivity to the Internet.
 The Helpdesk is located on the first floor of the Library and can be reached at 773-995-3963 or helpdesk@csu.edu.